NEXT UP ON this.

 Deakin Business School researcher and consumer behaviour expert Dr Paul Harrison says Halloween has become a ‘product of US culture’, yet the history is vastly different to the tradition we celebrate today.

 Did you know Halloween originated as the ancient Celtic festival of Samhain?
 People would dress up for the occasion to ward off ghosts before All Saints Day on 1 November.
 Followers of the Celtic religion believed that the barrier between our world and the world of ghosts, ghouls and spirits became thin at the end of summer and ‘All Hallow’s Eve’ would banish the evil spirits.

 Although Halloween as it’s now celebrated barely references its early traditions, Dr Harrison says cynics of the tradition should focus on the positive aspects of Halloween rather than the popularised version developed in the US.

 When the Irish immigrated to the United States they brought with them their traditions, including Halloween.
 From then it has taken off and become the tradition celebrated today.

-America’s National Retail Federation has predicted 179 million Americans will celebrate Halloween this year, with consumers expected to splash $9.1 billion on everything from decorations and candy to a costume that will win you the prize for best dressed.
+America’s National Retail Federation reported 193 million Americans celebrated Halloween in 2020, with consumers splashing $8.05 billion on everything from decorations and candy to a costume that will win you the prize for best dressed.

 Despite the costumes, candy and pumpkins, there is still a community aspect of Halloween, which Dr Harrison says is a positive of the holiday and something to embrace.
 ‘This is families gathering, children spending time together and going outside – what’s wrong with that?’ he says.